hanfak/topics-to-learn/general-paradigms/programming-types/oop-design/clean-code/CLEAN/coupling.md

 # Coupling

+- Coupling is a measure of how much two components know about and depend on one another
 - Aim to reduce coupling between objects.
 - Cannot have no coupling.
+  - no coupling between components means that they are completely unaware of each other’s existence
 -  the level of knowledge that one piece of code has about another piece of code that it is interacting with
 - Can be either loose/weak or tight/strong
 - Tight coupling means that one piece of code relies on the internal implementation details of code it collaborates with;